GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 1. Open **chrome://flags/#privacy-sandbox-ads-apis** and enable the Privacy Sandbox APIs.
 1. **(Recommended)** Run Chrome from the command line with [Chromium flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags) using Topics API-specific parameters to configure as needed.

-{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/duszVRfyzMTfjQTEmkPb.png", alt="Enable the Privacy Sandbox APIs at chrome://flags/#privacy-sandbox-ads-apis.", width="761", height="167" %}
+{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/uuLMIrAjr2ndeLOqBhmq.png", width="744", height="131", alt="Enable the Privacy Sandbox APIs at chrome://flags/#privacy-sandbox-ads-apis." %}
+<figcaption>Enabling the Privacy Sandbox APIs.</figcaption>

 You have more fine-grained control over Topics features by running Chrome from the command line.
 For example, it's possible to set Topics epochs (the time frame used by the API to calculate user interests) and configure the behavior of the API according to your needs.

-It's important to remember that if **chrome://flags/#privacy-sandbox-ads-apis** is enabled, this will override your command line epoch setting, returning it to the default value (currently one week).
+It's important to remember that if **chrome://flags/#privacy-sandbox-ads-apis** is enabled, this will override your command-line epoch setting, returning it to the default value (currently one week).

 ### Preview Topics API mechanics

 You can get visibility into the underlying Topics API mechanics locally by using the [chrome://topics-internals](/docs/privacy-sandbox/topics/#debug) tools.

 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/4LysAisUZpkryMHwk18f.png", alt="Take a look inside the Topics API at chrome://topics-internals.", width="768", height="669" %}
+<figcaption>The chrome://topics-internals tools Topics State tab.</figcaption>

 Use the Topics API Internals tool to locally test the classifier based on the sites you visit.